icecube/icetray-public/icetray/resources/docs/v4_00_qframes.rst

   An object representing a subset of another I3RecoPulseSeriesMap.

 I3PacketModule
-  A base class (along with I3ConditionalPacketModule) for modules that want to operate atomically on "packets" of DAQ frames followed by all of the subevents into which they have been split.
+  A base class for modules that want to operate atomically on "packets" of DAQ frames followed by all of the subevents into which they have been split.
   This is intended for use by algorithms that need to make global decisions (e.g. a module that joins several subevents together) based on the entire set of events.
+Note that thought is required before implementing such a module -- this is very rarely something you actually want to do.

 Remix
   A module that updates mixed-in contents of child P frames when their parent